 General writing is very different from IELTS Writing.
-While general writing is easy, IELTS Writing section is a science.
+While general writing is easy, the IELTS Writing section is a science.
 Here, perfection, accuracy, and context have to be in harmony with each other.
-No wonder why most IELTS aspirants consider IELTS Writing as one of the toughest sections.
+No wonder most IELTS aspirants consider IELTS Writing one of the most challenging sections.

-Well, if you’re also having a tough time facing in the IELTS section, refer to this post.
+If you’re also having a tough time facing the IELTS section, refer to this post.
 Featuring the most viable tips, this post is enlightening for sure.

 #1 – Master the essay writing skills

-Whether you take up a general IELTS or academic training IELTS exam, essay writing is a crucial part.
-Test-takers will be asked to write an essay on a given topic in this section.
-While it seems easy, it’s a tough task.
+Whether you take a general IELTS or academic training IELTS exam, essay writing is crucial.
+Test-takers will be asked to write an essay on a topic in this section.
+While it seems easy, it’s a challenging task.
 The given topic and the text you have provided must resound.
 There shouldn’t be any errors.
 The text should be impressive and grammatically correct.

-With so many things to perfect, this section is certainly a tough nut to crack for aspirants.
+With so many things to perfect, this section is undoubtedly a tough nut to crack for aspirants.
 So, you need to work on your essay-writing skills.
-Get familiar with the different essay patterns and key components of an essay.
+Get familiar with the different essay patterns and critical components of an essay.

 #2 – Practice as much as you can

-Practice is key for every exam.
-But, it holds more importance when it comes to IELTS writing because the more you’ll write, the more perfection will be achieved.
-An IELTS practice test writing is the best bet to make for effective practice.
+Practice is vital for every exam.
+But, it holds more importance in IELTS writing because the more you write, the more perfection will be achieved.
+An IELTS practice test writing is the best bet for effective practice.

 Free IELTS mock tests are timed memory-based papers featuring questions that have appeared in past IELTS exams.
-The patterns of practice tests are exactly the same as real-time IELTS papers.
-So, it will give you a chance to practice the way the exam demands.
+The patterns of practice tests are the same as real-time IELTS papers.
+So, it will allow you to practice the way the exam demands.

 It will help one improve writing skills and give one a chance to spot weaknesses and improve them before it’s too late.
-It will certainly improve the final performance.
+It will undoubtedly improve the final performance.

 #3 – Refer to templates but don’t follow them blindly

-It’s a good idea to refer to the templates to have an idea of how essay writing works in the IELTS Writing section.
-But, one must not lose its authenticity.
-While writing an essay, use your imagination and thoughts while writing an essay.
+Referring to the templates to understand how essay writing works in the IELTS Writing section is a good idea.
+But, one must retain its authenticity.
+Use your imagination and thoughts while writing an essay.
 Thoughts that are genuine score well.

 #4 – Stick to the word limit

-There is a word limit, and you’ve to stick to it by all means.
+There is a word limit, and you must stick to it by all means.
 The first section requires an answer in 150 words, while the second section needs the essay in 250 words.
-If you don’t want to lose your marks, stick to this word limit.
+If you don’t want to lose marks, stick to this word limit.
 When you write fewer words, reduced marks are an obvious thing.
 But, when you over-write your answer, it creates a negative impact and reduces the creativity of the test-taker.

 #5 – Don’t underestimate proofreading